 According to a Harvard Business Review study that analyzed the performance of 4,700 public companies both three years before and after a recession, firms that cut costs at a hacksaw rate didn’t necessarily flourish.
-In fact, businesses that opted for a prevention focus had the lowest rates of profitability post-recession than businesses that chose a more aggressive, forward-thinking approach.🚨A Harvard Business Review found that companies that cut costs during a recession had the lowest rates of profitability post-recession.🚨 #Coronavirus #COVID19 Click To Tweet
+In fact, businesses that opted for a prevention focus had the lowest rates of profitability post-recession than businesses that chose a more aggressive, forward-thinking approach and continued advertising during a recession.🚨A Harvard Business Review found that companies that cut costs during a recession had the lowest rates of profitability post-recession.🚨 #Coronavirus #COVID19 Click To Tweet

 Findings from a Bain report back the findings from the Harvard study, and actually take the concept one step further.
 According to the report, successful leaders know that more discipline during boom times can provide for greater flexibility during lean ones, and that companies that get it “just right” during the lean years have a better chance of pulling ahead of the competition when things improve.

-Fortunately, thanks to the internet, marketing these days doesn’t have to be expensive.
+The good news is that thanks to the internet, marketing in a recession doesn’t have to be expensive.
 Read on for effective and cost-efficient coronavirus marketing tips.